 \section{Effects of the input parameter on the optimal total costs}

 We observed that in the base case, the behavior of the cycle cost function determines the structure of the optimal upgrade policy.
 When a penalty is incurred for upgrading while there is no overhaul, the optimal upgrade policy can be determined using dynamic programming (that uses the structural results from the base case).
 The final outcome depends heavily on the values and functions of the different input parameters.
-In this section, we take a closer look at this notion both analytically as numerically.
+In this section, we take a closer look at this notion both analytically and numerically.
+We note that computational times of our solution approach is low in all instances in the examples below.
+In particular, these times are not influenced by the value of $c_d$.
 The proofs of the analytical results can be found in Appendix~\ref{app:sensitivityProofs}.